60th Anniversary

 WICKS AND INFO: TOYOSTOVE/KEROSUN ORIGINAL WICKS / CORONA ORIGINAL WICKS / ALL WICKS

-WICK TIPS (DRY BURNING) / SERVICE AND TROUBLESHOOTING /
+WICK TIPS (DRY BURNING) / SERVICE AND TROUBLESHOOTING / KEROSENE HEATER SAFETY

-MANNING'S MSI Wicks and Heaters / www.msiwix.com
+MANNING'S MSI WICKS and HEATERS / www.msiwix.com

-Saratoga, IN 47382-0027
+SARATOGA, IN 47382-0027

-Monday - Friday 8:00AM to 4:00PM EST ONLY
+Monday - Friday 8:00 AM to 4:00 PM EST (Indiana)

 email: mail@msiwix.com